-Daniel has connected us with a youth group named Juntos.
+Daniel connected us with a youth group named Juntos.
 Juntos means “Together” in Spanish.
 The group works to unite community partners to provide Latino 8-12th grade students and their parents with knowledge, skills, and resources to keep youth engaged during high school and to encourage families to work together to gain access to college.
 It’s a great group providing powerful services.

-On March 25th, Daniel Salazar and the club members of Juntos strolled through the Tyrrell County community with the intent to gauge the community’s interest in their upcoming project “Together we make a Difference.”
+As part of the project, Daniel Salazar and the club members of Juntos strolled through the Tyrrell County community with the intent to gauge the community’s interest in their upcoming project “Together we make a Difference.”

 The students knocked on the doors of various residents and businesses, where each member of Juntos had the opportunity to describe the project in vivid detail.
-They began by introducing Juntos and the Coastal Federation and explaining the goals of the project, describing how this will help the community and improve the quality of the local rivers by reducing stormwater runoff.
+They began by introducing Juntos and the Coastal Federation and explaining the goals of the project, describing how this would help the community and improve the quality of the local rivers by reducing stormwater runoff.
 They concluded by asking each resident if they were willing to participate in this project by having the project team redirect a downspout on the building to a vegetated buffer or by installing a rain barrel on site.
-There is no cost to participate in this stormwater runoff reduction project thanks to support from the Outer Banks Community Foundation.
+There was no cost to participate in this stormwater runoff reduction project thanks to support from the Outer Banks Community Foundation.

-The Salt Water Wetland Project, installed at the mouth of Shallow Bag Bay, was also presented and of particular interest to the group because they are familiar with tearing down natural habitat for development, but not tearing down buildings to develop natural wetlands.
+The Salt Water Wetland Project, installed at the mouth of Shallow Bag Bay, was also presented and of particular interest to the group because they are familiar with tearing down natural habitats for development, but not tearing down buildings to develop natural wetlands.
 They learned that wetlands work as the first line of defense in keeping bacteria, sediments, and nutrients from being released into the canal that feeds the Shallow Bag Bay.